GeoStat-Framework/GSTools/README.md

 ## User Defined Covariance Models

-One of the core-features of GSTools is the powerfull [CovModel][cov_link] class, which allows to easy define covariance models by the user.
+One of the core-features of GSTools is the powerful [CovModel][cov_link] class, which allows to easy define covariance models by the user.

 ### Example

-Here we reimplement the Gaussian covariance model by defining just the [correlation][cor_link] function:
+Here we re-implement the Gaussian covariance model by defining just the [correlation][cor_link] function:

 ```python